 - What’s the worst thing that could happen?

-Try to listen without arguing or debating – this is your chance to really hear what’s going on with your child.
-Encourage him to use statements like ‘I need … I want … I feel …’, and try using these phrases yourself.
-Be open about the reasons for your concerns, and try to keep blame out of this step.
+Try to listen without arguing or debating.
+This is your chance to really hear what’s going on with your child.
+Encourage your child to use statements like ‘I need … I want … I feel …’, and try using these phrases yourself.
+Try to encourage your child to focus on the issue and keep blame out of this step.

 3. Brainstorm possible solutions to the problem

-Make a list of all the possible ways you could solve the problem.
+Make a list of all the possible ways you and your child could solve the problem.
 You’re looking for a range of possibilities, both sensible and not so sensible.
 Try to avoid judging or debating these yet.

-If your child has trouble coming up with solutions, start her off with some suggestions of your own.
+If your child has trouble coming up with solutions, start them off with some suggestions of your own.
 You could set the tone by making a crazy suggestion first – funny or extreme solutions can end up sparking more helpful options.
-Try to come up with at least five possible solutions together.
+Try to come up with at least 5 possible solutions together.

 4. Evaluate the solutions to the problem

-After making a list of the pros and cons, cross off the options where the negatives clearly outweigh the positives.
+When you have a list of pros and cons for the remaining solutions, cross off the ones that have more negatives than positives.
 Now rate each solution from 0 (not good) to 10 (very good).
 This will help you sort out the most promising solutions.

-The solution you choose should be one that you can put into practice and that will solve the problem.
+The solution you and your child choose should be one that your child can put into practice and that could solve the problem.

 If you haven’t been able to find one that looks promising, go back to step 3 and look for some different solutions.
 It might help to talk to other people, like other family members, to get a fresh range of ideas.

-Sometimes you might not be able to find a solution that makes you both happy.
-But by compromising, you should be able to find a solution you can both live with.
+Sometimes you might not be able to find a solution that makes everyone happy.
+But by negotiating and compromising, you should be able to find a solution that everyone can live with.

 5. Put the solution into action